Venus and Mars (Wings album): Release

+Preceded by the US number-one single "Listen to What the Man Said", Venus and Mars was released two weeks later, on 30 May 1975.
+It received generally favourable reviews and strong sales.
+The album reached number one in the United States, the United Kingdom and other countries around the world and sold four million copies worldwide.
+The reaction, though mainly positive, was less so than what had greeted Band on the Run a year earlier.

 Two additional singles, "Letting Go" and "Venus and Mars/Rock Show", were released.
 Although the latter almost reached the US top ten, it did not chart at all in the UK.

 In September, Wings began what would be their year-long Wings Over the World tour in the UK, with concerts in Australia, Europe, the US and Canada to follow.
 Songs from Venus and Mars featured heavily in the concert setlist.

 The album was first issued on compact disc by Columbia Records in 1984, although early pressings were pressed in Japan by CSR Compact Disc, which was etched in the inner ring.
 In 1993, Venus and Mars was remastered and reissued on CD as part of "The Paul McCartney Collection" series with "Zoo Gang" (a UK television theme that was the UK B-side of "Band on the Run" in 1974), "Lunch Box/Odd Sox" (B-side of "Coming Up" in 1980) and "My Carnival" ("Spies Like Us"' B-side in 1985) as bonus tracks.
 In 2007, the album was reissued in digital form on iTunes with the same bonus tracks, plus the extended "party mix" of "My Carnival"; however, this version has since been replaced by the 2014 reissue.

 In 2014 the album was re-issued by Hear Music/Concord Music Group as part of the fifth set of releases, alongside Wings at the Speed of Sound, in the Paul McCartney Archive Collection.
 It was released in multiple formats.
 The reissue was accompanied by the Record Store Day exclusive edition of the "Letting Go" single.

-The album was also originally released in 4-channel quadraphonic.
+The album was also originally released in 4-channel quadraphonic sound.
 In 1996 the quadraphonic version of the album was issued on compact disc in the DTS 5.1 Music Disc format.

+A half-speed mastered vinyl version of the album was reissued on 21 March 2025 to celebrate its 50th anniversary.